marcelbieniek/flooded-areas-ai-pytorch/README.md

 ```

 ### Remarks
 The dataset is not perfect.
-While working on the project, I discovered that a few image labels //TODO were faulty.
-The dataset distinguishes between 10 different classes of objects (indices 0-9), yet those labels contained pixels marked with indices 0-11, thus being meaningless.
-In order to continue work, such image-label pairs were deleted from the dataset.
+While working on the project, I discovered that image *7606* was faulty.
+The dataset distinguishes between 10 different classes of objects (indices 0-9), yet this label contained pixels marked with indices 0-11, thus being meaningless.
+In order to continue work, this image-label pair was deleted from the dataset.

 ## 📁 Project Structure
 ```yaml